0xRadioAc7iv/rate-limiter/CONTRIBUTING.md

 - Use meaningful variable and function names.
 - Maintain backward compatibility when possible.
 - Avoid unnecessary dependencies.
+- Make sure all the tests are passing.

 ## Your Contribution is Appreciated! 🎉